gravitational/teleport/rfd/00xx-kubernetes-access-cluster-discovery.md

 For each cluster to enroll, due to limitations described in the [EKS Discovery and IAM](#aws-eks-discovery-and-iam) section, Teleport cannot create access to itself, so the operator has to create the following resources for each cluster he pretends that Teleport enrolls.

-The first resource to be created is the `ClusterRole` that grants RBAC permissions to get pods and impersonate groups, users and service accounts.
+The first resource to be created is the `ClusterRole` that grants minimum RBAC permissions to get pods and impersonate groups, users and service accounts.
+It is possible to run map Teleport role into `system:masters` but for security reasons that is discouraged.

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1